Fayetteville Marksmen

 The Fayetteville Marksmen are a professional minor league ice hockey team based in Fayetteville, North Carolina.
 They currently play in the SPHL and play their home games in the Crown Coliseum.

-The team, originally known as the Fayetteville force then the Cape Fear FireAntz, began play in the Atlantic Coast Hockey League in the 2002–03 season.
+The team, originally known as the Cape Fear FireAntz, began play in the Atlantic Coast Hockey League in the 2002–03 season.
 After the league's collapse, they joined the South East Hockey League for the 2003–04 season and then what would become the SPHL in 2004 as the Fayetteville FireAntz.
 Since their inception, they have won the 2007 SPHL championship and made a number of playoff appearances.

 Due to the effects of the COVID-19 pandemic, the Marksmen were one of several SPHL teams to not participate in the 2020–21 season.

 History

 ACHL and SEHL years

 The team, then known as the Cape Fear FireAntz, joined the fledgling Atlantic Coast Hockey League for the 2002–03 season.
 Their first coach was Shawn Ulrich.
 After the season David Waronker announced he was withdrawing his four teams from the unstable league to form the World Hockey Association 2.
 The FireAntz and other remaining ACHL teams formed the South East Hockey League.
 They played the SEHL for the 2003–04 season, with Scott Rex serving as coach.